AI in Supply Chain Explained: Futurist & AI Expert Ian Khan on Logistics Optimization

 The Net Zero Supply Chain: Reducing Emissions in Logistics and Production

-In the quest zero emissions, transforming supply chains is paramount.
+In the quest for net zero emissions, transforming supply chains is paramount.
 The logistics and production processes that move goods from raw materials to finished products account for a significant portion of global greenhouse gas emissions.
-Achieving a net zero supply means redesigning these processes to eliminate emissions or offset them entirely, a complex but essential task for businesses committed to sustainability.
-Here's how companies can reduce emissions in logistics and production, the way for a net zero future.
+Achieving a net zero supply chain means redesigning these processes to eliminate emissions or offset them entirely, a complex but essential task for businesses committed to sustainability.
+Here’s how companies can reduce emissions in logistics and production, paving the way for a net zero future.

 1. Sustainable Sourcing: Begin at the source.
-Companies can opt for suppliers that utilize energy, practice regenerative agriculture, or adhere to sustainable forestry management.
-Selecting local or closer suppliers also reduces emissions, making sustainable sourcing a key step toward a net zero supply chain.
+Companies can opt for suppliers that utilize renewable energy, practice regenerative agriculture, or adhere to sustainable forestry management.
+Selecting local or closer suppliers also reduces transportation emissions, making sustainable sourcing a key step toward a net zero supply chain.

 3. Electrification of Transport: Transitioning to electric vehicles (EVs) for transportation needs, including shipping, delivery, and employee commuting, can dramatically reduce the carbon footprint of logistics.
 Investing in EV fleets and encouraging suppliers to do the same supports the shift toward cleaner transportation options.